 Research Data Management

-Your Research Data Services Librarian provides in-depth consultation services to discuss your research data needs, explore options, and provide guidance and support for data management and curation throughout the life of your project.
+Trent University's Research Data Services Librarian provides in-depth consultation services to discuss your research data needs and explore the options and services available for you to manage and curate research data throughout the life of your project.
 They can help you

 • create a data management plan to meet funding and publishing requirements